nishanthCACS/Cancer-protein-functional-detection/README.md

 # Cancer protein functional detection
-A Deep Learning combined Model for Predicting Tumor Suppressor Genes, Oncogenes and Fusion from PDB Structures

-Since this is my dessertation work all coding is done by myself under the supervision of Dr. Chu and Dr. Logan.
+A combined deep learning model to predict tumor suppressor genes, oncogenes, and fusion from 3D (PDB) structures with their biochemical properties.

-Part of the work is published on the Journal Computers in Biology and Medicine (Elsevier).
-ThisCancer_protein_functional_detection code is mainly uploaded for the better understanding of my desseration document.
+Part of the work is published in the Journal Computers in Biology and Medicine (Elsevier).
+This Cancer_protein_functional_detection code is mainly uploaded for a better understanding of my dissertation document.

-Part of my dessertation documemnt related to this project is given in the report.("Level_2_report.pdf")
+Part of my dissertation document related to this project is given in the report. ("Level_2_report.pdf")

 For more detail please reach me, www.linkedin.com/in/nishanth-anand

+If you use any part of the code please cite me,

+[1] Anandanadarajah, N., Chu, C. H., & Loganantharaj, R. (2021).
+An integrated deep learning and dynamic programming method for predicting tumor suppressor genes, oncogenes, and fusion from PDB structures.
+In Computers in Biology and Medicine (Vol. 133, p.
+104323).
+Elsevier BV. https://doi.org/10.1016/j.compbiomed.2021.104323